Enterprise-Neurosystem/edge-anomaly-detection/workshop/instructions.md

 7. Click on "Start Server"

-## Git Clone the Edge Synthetic Generator Project
+## Git Clone the Edge Anomaly Detection Project
 1. Click on the Git icon on the left of your JupyterHub notebook.

 2. Click on the **Clone a Repository** button.